About

 Daniel consistently demonstrated a deep understanding of accessibility principles, playing a pivotal role in various initiatives.
 From research and training with Fable to component audits, accessibility annotations, documentation, and SME consultancy, Daniel's expertise was invaluable.
 Besides, his advocacy for accessibility helped shape our training program, ensuring that our team is well-equipped to create inclusive designs.

-Cintia Romero Accessibility Design Lead, Pinterest
+Cintia Romero Senior Product Designer, Accessibility & Design Systems, Pinterest

 Daniel is one of very few people I've worked with where collaboration feels effortless, effective, and fun.
 You're lucky to get one or maybe even two of those things, but he's the real deal.
 The depth and breadth of Daniel's knowledge is not to be underestimated.
 If you left him on an island with nothing but a sketch of a button, he'd probably have a fully accessible design system built for you in two weeks, as well as a plan for change management and training your entire organization.